 For setup of time there are 03 momentary switches:

 - # 1: For the setup of the 03 modes of the clock.

 - # 3: To setup the hours.

 The 03 modes are:

 - Silence Mode: To adjust the time of the clock (hours & minutes).

 - Minute Mode: To speach every minute.

-- Hour Mode: To speach only at whole hours and put the cuckoo sound on action (on period 8:00am to 8:00pm).
+- Hour Mode: To speach only at whole hours and put the cuckoo sound on action (from 8:00 to 18:00).
 The remaining minutes of the hour keep in silence.